-To relieve pain caused by an ingrown nail, Dr. Fox may prescribe or recommend medication, which can include over-the-counter options like acetaminophen, ibuprofen, or naproxen sodium.
+To relieve pain caused by an ingrown nail, Dr. Fox and Dr. LoBello may prescribe or recommend medication, which can include over-the-counter options like acetaminophen, ibuprofen, or naproxen sodium.
 Be sure to check with our office if you have any questions or concerns about this.
 We can also let you know if you are taking an appropriate dose.

 Permanent Nail Removal

 Some cases require more than conservative treatment.
 In these instances—and especially if a toenail repeatedly becomes ingrown—Dr. Fox might recommend removing either a portion of the affected nail, or the entire toenail.
 When an entire toenail needs to be removed, it is usually best practice to make this a permanent condition.
 To do so, a chemical solution is used to destroy the nail matrix (the part of your toe that causes nail tissue to grow).